Interstitial Cystitis (IC), often called "painful bladder syndrome," is a condition is characterized by urinary frequency, urgency, and pelvic pain.

-Principally a diagnosis of exclusion, IC may have a profound impact on an afflicted individual's quality of life and may be associated with psychological disorders including depression and/or anxiety.
-IC is a poorly understood, chronic condition and its cause is unclear.
+Interstitial Cystitis is a poorly understood, chronic condition and its cause is unclear.
 The goal of treatment is generally to reduce pain and urinary frequency, and treatments may include multiple weeks of bladder instillations, stress management, anti-inflammatories, nerve stimulation, antidepressants, anticholinergic-antispasmodic agents and even surgery.
-Many individuals suffering from interstitial cystitis seek complimentary and alternative care including acupuncture, pelvic floor therapy and diet modification and hormone balancing.
+Many individuals suffering from interstitial cystitis seek complementary and alternative care including acupuncture, pelvic floor therapy and diet modification and hormone balancing.

-You can support your suffering from IC by addressing adrenal health and diurnal cortisol levels.
-Cortisol, our body's own natural anti-inflammatory agent, is produced endogenously by the adrenal cortex and secreted in highest amounts in the morning with a gradual tapering of levels throughout the day.
+It is possible to address symptoms of Interstitial Cystitis by assessing adrenal health and diurnal cortisol levels.
+Cortisol, our body's own natural anti-inflammatory agent, is produced by the adrenal cortex and secreted in highest amounts in the morning with a gradual tapering of levels throughout the day.

-Research has demonstrated just how important optimal cortisol levels may be in controlling the symptoms associated with IC and findings indicate that diurnal cortisol patterns in IC patients may have significant treatment implications.
-IC patients with sub-optimal morning salivary cortisol levels less than 12.5 nmol/l were found to be over 12 times more likely to report urinary urgency than those patients with levels above 12.5 nmol/l!
-Patients with higher total daily free cortisol levels reported decreased overall symptomatology.
+Research has demonstrated just how important optimal cortisol levels may be in controlling the symptoms associated with IC.
+Findings indicate that diurnal cortisol patterns in IC patients may have significant treatment implications.
+IC patients with sub-optimal morning salivary cortisol levels less than 12.5 nmol/l were found to be over 12 times more likely to report urinary urgency than those patients with levels above that level!
+Patients with higher total daily free cortisol levels reported overall decreased symptoms.

-This information indicates that diurnal salivary cortisol testing can help you in developing a treatment plan for your IC.
-Boosting cortisol levels when necessary through nutritional, glandular or herbal support or with cortisol replacement therapy can help you gain long term relief from symptoms and lead to a pain-free and symptom-free life.
-Test now and treat right.
+This information indicates that diurnal cortisol testing can help you in developing a treatment plan for your IC.
+Boosting cortisol levels through nutritional, glandular or herbal support or with cortisol replacement therapy can help you gain long-term relief from symptoms and lead to a pain-free and symptom-free life.